Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 An employer can also request that prevailing wage determinations be based on an approved private wage survey.
 The private survey is required to meet several Department of Labor regulations.

 In order to receive the determined PERM prevailing wage, your employer can request it via mail or through the iCert online application system.
 Here is the mailing address:

 ATTN: PWD Request

 Washington, DC 20005 – 3105

 In PERM cases, the employer is only required to pay the prevailing wage to the foreign national once the foreign national becomes a permanent resident of the U.S. It is important to note, however, that when the employer files the second stage of the green card case (the I-140, Immigrant Petition for Alien Worker), the employer will be required to document that it had the ability to pay the proffered wage as of the date upon which the PERM application was filed.

 Before the PERM application is undertaken, it is important to make sure that the employer has a viable business and is able to pay the proffered wage.
 This can be proven by providing financial documents such as bank statements or tax documents.
-An inability to prove that the employer can pay the prevailing wage is one of the major causes for a PERM denial.
+An inability to prove that the employer can pay the prevailing wage is one of the major causes of a PERM denial.
 The labor certification application must offer 100% of the prevailing wage for the position.
 You are permitted to offer the foreign worker more than the prevailing wage, but you cannot offer less.